 SNMMI's communications staff is available to handle your inquiries, arrange interviews with experts, provide copies of research articles and more.

 SNMMI is dedicated to being the premier source of information on nuclear medicine and molecular imaging.
-SNMMI's online newsroom provides reporters with the information needed to write articles and gain background information on the many topics related to molecular imaging and therapy and nuclear medicine.
+The society's online newsroom provides reporters with the information needed to write articles and gain background information on the many topics related to nuclear medicine, molecular imaging and therapy.

 SNMMI issues press releases on new research, society updates and industry news for members of the press.
 Check back frequently to see what's new with SNMMI.